Cost Of Building A House In Kenya

 To get the number of iron sheets needed to build a two-bedroom house in Kenya, divide the total square feet of your roof by the square feet of each iron sheet.

 Roofing a two-bedroom house in Kenya costs 50,000 shillings to 80,000 shillings on average.
 The cost of roofing your two-bedroom shall depend on factors like the type and design of the roof and the roofing materials you choose.
-Find out more about the cost of roofing.
+Find out more about the cost of roofing in kenya.

 In Kenya building, a 4-bedroom house costs 3 million to 7 million shillings on average.